 “The reality is it takes some amount of time to get them proficient in COBOL and the underlying systems,” said Hassett.
 “But it takes them a lot longer to understand the entire architecture, the legacy environment.
 The idea that you can bring volunteers or get people on board in a week is, I think, misguided.”

-As further explained in this CIO Dive article, the COBOL talent will need to understand the applications that are based on the language.
+As further explained, the COBOL talent will need to understand the applications that are based on the language.
 These applications continue to power the key architecture across many industries, particularly those that handle large volumes of transactions, like banking and financial services, or in this case, state government systems.